 Chankast is a simple and easy-to-use Dreamcast emulator.
 It was the first of its kind to run commercial games.

 It was initially designed for Windows XP/2003, but it runs without any problems on Windows 7/8/10.

-The reason behind that is the minimum requirements you’ll need: Pentium 4 with at least 1.6 Ghz, 256 MB Ram, Windows 10/8/7/XP/2003, latest DirectX, dedicated graphic card such as Nvidia or Ati, DC Bios.
+The reason behind that is the minimum requirements you’ll need: Pentium 4 with at least 1.6 GHz, 256 MB Ram, Windows 10/8/7/XP/2003, latest DirectX, a dedicated graphics card such as Nvidia or Ati, DC Bios.

 It’s a fun little emulator that can help you do your thing without any headaches.

 Redream is another great Dreamcast emulator that promises to be one of the, if not the best.
 Part of the reason is that Redream is an ongoing process that keeps evolving.